 Many programming languages already provide such functionality, whether with the standard interpreter, or an additional command that is part of the development environment.

-is a script interpreter, but running it without any
+For example, python is a script interpreter, but running it without any

 parameters will present you with a REPL: